NickGamesYT/Micro-OS/README.md

 YOU NEED A SPEAKER TO USE AL THINGS OF MICRO-OS!

-The system starts automatically and shows you the temprature!
+The system starts automatically if you connect the power

 How to use Micro-OS:
 Button A: Music